Home

 All of these will be supported by well developed plans (some still a work in progress) and links to community discussions on these specific designs

 We hope that the builders add their own creativity and personality to their speakers.
-This is already evident in many Frugel-Horn builds.

 most recent updates